kmissmer/AmazonFood-RAG-Imp/README.md

-# Amazon Reviews RAG System
+# Amazon Food Reviews RAG System

 ## Overview

-The Amazon Reviews RAG (Retrieval Augmented Generation) System is a tool for analyzing and extracting insights from Amazon food product reviews using state-of-the-art natural language processing techniques.
+The Amazon Food Reviews RAG (Retrieval Augmented Generation) System is a tool for analyzing and extracting insights from Amazon food product reviews using state-of-the-art natural language processing techniques.
 It combines vector search with language models to provide intelligent answers to questions about food product reviews.

 > **Note:** This project is currently under active development.
 New features and improvements will be added regularly.